Series 7 Episode 4 A Fracture in Time Part Two Written by Ryder Smith and Peter Darwin

 The journey through the fracture was indescribable.
-Sarah Jane felt as if her body was being transported through eons, her body aging and de-aging in the span of a millisecond.
+Sarah Jane felt as if she was being transported through the eons, her body aging and de-aging in the span of a millisecond.
 Life and death and time flashed before her eyes, some of them snapshots of her own.
 The Doctor, her friends, her family, and her enemies, spliced together without a discernible pattern; for every Luke, there was Wormwood.
 For every Sky, there was the Trickster.
 She felt as if there was a veil around her, lifting her up into the air with tendrils, a silky embrace.

 Zoe saw something similar.
 Her family, her mother, Jade, but she also saw new things, events to come.
 She tried to focus, but they were blurry and indistinct, lost to her in the flicker of time.
 The crimson woman.
 The blue eyes.
 Alfie.
 Her mum.
 The stone hand.
 Stuff that didn’t make sense to her.